 -Will I need to open a bank account?

-International students are advised to open a bank account upon arrival.
-You can be guided through this process by the International Office staff shortly after arrival.
+International students are advised to open a bank account after arrival if they intend to work on-campus.
+You can be guided through this process by the Global Education Center staff shortly after arrival.

 -What about my phone?

 If you already have a mobile phone and need a line, Walmart has a variety of network subscribers you could choose from.
 Contracts with mobile phone providers are typically one or two years in duration and are to be paid in monthly installments.
 For more information about these contracts, visit one of the telephone stores in Shippensburg and ask about their offers.
 Be careful not to sign a contract right away.
 It is a good practice to browse all the phone providers to find a phone service that best meets your needs.
 Contracts require a Social Security Number and a credit check of your financial credit record.
 If you wish to visit a mobile phone store, the five largest telephone providers in Shippensburg are: AT&T, T-Mobile, Sprint and Verizon.

 Although some phone networks come with international calling benefits, it is usually costly and it consumes your megabits (MB).
 To help you save money and have more time talking with your family and friends back home, the following two networks might be helpful:

 WhatsApp: WhatsApp is a free downloadable app that allows you to text message, share images and make phone calls for free worldwide.
 Data charges may apply.

 Lycamobile: Lycamobile is an international phone service with competitive phone plans.
 It comes with an unlimited international plan for both SMS and calling, offers free international calls to 70 countries, and a calling rate of one cent per minute to other countries worldwide.
 You can either buy their SIM or put their network to any phone subscriber of your choice.